sanjidbari/stationary-shop-assignment/README.md

 # Stationery Shop - B4A2V5
 # Overview
 The Stationery Shop application is built using Express.js and TypeScript, with MongoDB as the database.
-This application helps manage a stationery shop's products and orders.
-It allows users to perform CRUD operations on products and place orders, while also managing inventory and calculating total revenue.
+It helps manage a stationery shop's products and orders.
+It allows users to perform CRUD operations on products and place orders, manage inventory, and calculate total revenue.
 The app ensures data integrity using Mongoose schema validation.

 # Features
 Stationery Product Management

 Create a Product: Add new stationery products to the store.
 Get All Products: Fetch a list of all stationery products.
-Get a Specific Product: Retrieve detailed information of a specific product by ID.
+Get a Specific Product: Retrieve detailed information about a specific product by ID.
-Update a Product: Modify the details (price, quantity) of an existing product.
+Update a Product: Modify an existing product's details (price, quantity).
 Delete a Product: Remove a product from the store.
 Order Management
 Place an Order: Create orders for customers by specifying product, quantity, and total price.